 Representation of foreign mission employee indicted on public corruption charges by the New York State Attorney General’s Office.
 Filed motion to dismiss indictment based on defects in grand jury presentation.
 After our motion was filed, the New York State Attorney General’s Office dismissed the charges against our client.

 Representation of financial institution at jury trial arising from multimillion dollar insurance claim.

-Representation of financial institution employee in connection with U.S. Department of Justice, SEC and CFTC insider trading investigations.
+Representations of financial institution employees in connection with U.S. Department of Justice, SEC and CFTC investigations.